bearcome/SampleIot/README.md

+This is an advertising panel designed for advertising companies, which includes physical buttons to control multiple switches, lighting effects, and a player

 IoT Device Orchestrator - C# WPF Control Hub
 A comprehensive IoT integration platform built with C# WPF that unifies multiple industrial communication protocols to o